immcantation/immcantation/docs/docker/pipelines.rst

 TIgGER infers the subject-specific genotyped V gene calls and saves the corrected calls in a new column, ``v_call_genotyped``.
 TIgGER also generates a ``*_genotype.fasta`` file, which contains the subject-specific germline IGHV genes.
 In future analyses, if ``v_call_genotyped`` column is used to replace ``v_call``, please remember to use  this ``*_genotype.fasta`` file generated previously by TIgGER as the subject-specific IGHV gene germline.
-An example of this application can be found in the “Clonal assignment pipeline” section.
+An example of this application can be found in the **Clonal assignment pipeline** section.

 .. _ThresholdPipeline: